6 Paint Projects You Might Tackle Solo

 Design by Chasing Paper

-A pro will have the right tools for the job.
-“You’ll need a laser level and the right kind of tape,” says Stewart.
+When you can’t make up your mind on the color to paint a room, you can go for two—preferably in the form of a rad color-block.
+What’s not so rad?
+Having one hue drip down onto the other.
+A pro will have the right tools for the job: “You’ll need a laser level and the right kind of tape,” says Stewart.
 “Walls are delicate and easily damaged by the incorrect tape being used to create lines.”
 Here, a very steady hand can go a long way.

 Doors

 Similar to cabinetry, doors are yet another surface best left to a seasoned painter due to their detailing.
 Plus, streaks are never a good look.
-According to Stewart, doors are very susceptible to damage and dirt since they’re constantly being opened and closed, so a durable, cleanable product is also crucial.
+According to Stewart, doors are very susceptible to damage and dirt since they’re constantly being opened and closed, so a durable, cleanable finish is also crucial.

 Exteriors